Classes, Teachers, Registration, and more

 Mike Simpson has been a leader in the Atlanta Irish music scene for 25 years.
 In the early 90s he wrote what was for years the web’s leading tin whistle tutorial, and taught slow sessions in the late 90s and early 2000s.
 He has played in numerous bands and ensembles over the years including Caislean, The New Road, and The Long Drop, and anchored Atlanta’s longest-running traditional music session from 1993 to 2013.
 In 2004 he went to Dublin and obtained the T.T.C.T. certification for teachers of Irish music (on fiddle), and in 2009 he released a self-produced CD entitled, “Other Forms of Magic”.
 He currently anchors a weekly session at The Wrecking Bar, and performs for contra dances and special occasions.

-Choose your day and class, and register for a single term.
-A single term is 8 weeks long.
+Choose your class, and register for a single term.

-Save money if you learn continuously!
-Save $120 a year with monthly billing.
-Continue for as long as you like and stop any time.
+Save money and learn continuously!
+Continue for as long as you like; stop any time.

 Requires monthly auto-pay through PayPal.